throughput-ec/widget/README.md

 Once installed, your application will have access to the `<throughput-widget>` component.
 It accepts the following properties:

-- `identifier` Required.
-Throughput-provided identifier for top-level data resource.
+- `identifier` Required. [re3data](https://www.re3data.org/) identifier for top-level data resource.
-- `link` Required(?).
+- `link` Required.
 Identifies a dataset within the top-level data resource.
-- `additional-type` Optional.
-Identifies the data type associated with `link`
+- `additional-type` Required.
+Identifies the data type associated with `link`.
-- `read-only-mode` Optional, must be 'true' or 'false'.
-If true, add annotation UI will be hidden.
+- `read-only-mode` Optional, boolean.
+Defaults to `false`.
+If `true`, add annotation UI will be hidden.
+- `token` Required if `read-only-mode` is `false`.
+Throughput-provided secret.
+Required to add annotations.

 Vue, React, and Angular each require additional changes to make use of the widget, detailed below.

 #### Vue